watem-sedem/rfactor/docs/get-started.rst

 ----------------

 The R-value is determined by the number of years and stations the users wishes to consider to compute the R value.
-By using Pandas DataFrame to store te erosivity, all funtionalities for slicing/filtering/plotting/... are availale directly.
+By using Pandas DataFrame to store te erosivity, all funtionalities for slicing/filtering/plotting/... are available directly.

 For example, consider one wants to compute the R-value for 2017 and 2018, for Ukkel (stations: KMI\_6447 and KMI\_FS3):